About the Dell Cheetah Centre

-We are a small team, all of whom are passionate about cheetahs and we work tirelessly to try and save them from extinction.
+We are a small team, all of whom are passionate about cheetahs.

 Our History, Goals & Aims

-The Dell Cheetah Centre was founded in 2009 by Estelle and Pieter Kemp as part of our ongoing commitment to cheetah conversation.
-We have been working with cheetahs since 2001 as part of the Savannah Cheetah Foundation.
+The Dell Cheetah Centre was founded in 2009 by myself, Estelle and my husband, Pieter Kemp as part of our ongoing commitment to cheetah conservation.
+We have been working with cheetahs since 2001, originally as part of the Savannah Cheetah Foundation.

-We soon realised however that this was not enough and that the wild population was still decreasing.
-We are working on a reintroduction project, where we plan to release captive bred cheetahs back into their natural habitats through a three phase programme.
-This is the first project of its kind with cheetahs in the world, and is tremendously exciting for all involved.
+Sadly, though, numbers are still decreasing.
+We are working on a reintroduction project, where we plan to release captive bred cheetahs back into their natural habitat through a three phase programme.

 Our Reintroduction Project

-The main problem encountered is that it is not possible to introduce hand-reared animals to the wild as they would always associate humans with food, which would bring them into conflict with local populations.
-Moreover, a cheetah born in captivity (which all of ours have been), although born with the hunting intinct, have not been taught how to hunt by its mother.
-The instinct is there, but it lacks the knowledge and technique to stalk, capture and kill suitable prey.
-Therefore, we decided that the only possible solution was to take a long-term view of the problem and to allow mothers to teach their cubs how to hunt.
+Cheetah born in captivity (which all of ours have been), although born with the hunting intinct, have not been taught to hunt by its mother.
+Hence lacking the knowledge and technique to stalk, capture and kill suitable prey.
+The only possible solution was to take a long-term view of the problem and to allow mothers to teach their cubs to hunt.